 - Design in CMYK unless you’re working exclusively with spot colours

 Many designers also find it helps to use a grid to lay out their cards, as this can help you to achieve the right hierarchy of information as well as ensure your alignment is sound (if you need a reminder, take a look at our guide to grid theory).

 02. Get creative within the constraints

-There are a couple 'standard' sizes for business cards, depending upon where you are in the world.
-One typical example is 55x85mm, although you'll see many other sizes quoted on the web.
-Working within this tiny canvas you can still get creative with the space: start by considering the key information you want to include, which will typically be a name, phone number and email address, then work your design around presenting this information in a creative way.
+Even though you only have a tiny canvas, you can still get creative with the space.
+Start by considering the key information you want to include, which will typically be a name, phone number and email address, then work your design around presenting this information in a creative way.